Workshop on Online Abuse and Harms

 Multiple Submissions Policy

 The workshop allows for multiple submissions.
 Work that has been presented, or will be presented, at other venues may also be submitted as non-archival.
-This includes work that will be presented at the NAACL 2024 main conference, or is accepted in Findings of NAACL.
+This includes work that will be presented at the EMNLP 2026 main conference, or is accepted in Findings of EMNLP.

 Contact Info